O and A: Tolstoy, Bolshoi and krakadil Gena

 Part 2 (2017, 2 m) is about е and я.

-As the Dutch say “Tolstoy,” so it can never be right.
-It’s either Tólstoy (which would sound strange), or Talstoy – which also seems strange at first, but is correct and quickly gets used to.
-After which you soon can’t áánh hear Tólstoj anymore. Толстый (with the emphasis on the first syllable), by the way, is an adjective and means fat.
+The way most Westerners say ‘Tolstoy’, that can never be correct.
+It’s either Tólstoy (which would sound strange), or Talstóy – which initially also seems strange, but it is correct, and one quickly gets used to it. Толстый, by the way (stress on the first syllable), is an adjective and means fat.

-Also, never order tickets for the Bolshói Theater or Bolshói Ballet – well for the Balshói.
-That that so often goes wrong is very bad.
-These are balshoi names, though.
+Also, never order tickets for the Bolshói Theater or Bolshói Ballet – go for Balshói instead.
+Pretty sad that this goes wrong so often.
+Mind you, these are balshoi household names.

-It gets worse rather than better with How To Say Tolstoy (Emma Saying, 2017, 1 m) and How to Pronounce Tolstoy (2012) from a channel called Pronounce Names.
-And if you want to know how to say Dostoevsky, don’t listen to How to Pronounce Fyodor Dostoevsky? (with CORRECTLY still behind it) (Julien Miquel, 2020, 1 m).
-The stress is on the e (Dostoevsky), so there is no o sound in it.
+It gets worse rather than better with How To Say Tolstoy (Emma Saying, 2017, 1 m) and in How to Pronounce Tolstoy (2012) from a channel called Pronounce Names.
+And would you want to know how to properly pronounce Dostoevsky, don’t watch or listen to How to Pronounce Fyodor Dostoevsky (Julien Miquel, 2020, 1 m).

 How to Pronounce the Names of Russian Writers / Russian Classical Writers